 Test Your Internet Speed vs Fastmetrics

-See Internet speed test results from Fastmetrics business customers, since 2011.
-Also test your own Internet speed right on this page.
-Our own tests cover Internet connection types including fiber, Ethernet and WiFi.
-Also provided is some average speed data comparing San Francisco ISPs from M-Lab.
+See a sample of real Internet speed test results from Fastmetrics business customers going back to 2011.
+Also test your own Internet speed below.
+Our own speed tests cover Internet connection types including fiber, EoC, Ethernet and WiFi.
+Also provided is some average speed data comparing different San Francisco ISPs from M-Lab.

 Because it’s how we use the Internet today.
 The emergence of cloud computing services is a major need for faster upload speeds.
-Demand for services such as cloud PBX systems and access to cloud based platforms such as AWS, Google Cloud, Microsoft Azure and others, requires faster upload speeds.
+Demand for services such as cloud voice and access to cloud providers such as AWS, Google Cloud, Microsoft Azure, Salesforce and others, requires faster upload speeds.

 Many Internet Service Providers do not offer symmetric service.
-Most speed test results prove upload speeds are much slower than download speeds.
-Many ISPs only advertise download speeds.
+Most speed test results prove upload speeds lag behind download speeds.
+Many ISPs only advertise their much faster (and more impressive) download speeds.

-Because the use of more bandwidth and data is a natural progression of how we use the Internet today.
-As a business only provider, all Fastmetrics Internet service connections offer unlimited data, (except our LTE backup).
+Because the increased use of bandwidth and data is a natural progression of how we use the Internet today.
+As a business only provider, all Fastmetrics Internet services offer unlimited data, (except our LTE backup).
 Many ISPs cap bandwidth or data usage.
-This means paying extra fees for going over data caps, or service speeds are throttled if data allowances are exceeded. 🙁
+This means paying extra fees for going over data caps, or service speeds are throttled if data allowances are exceeded.

 Provided by OpenSpeedtest.com

 Compare your speed test above with an alternative source.
 Try this Internet speed test provided by Speedcheck.

 Fastmetrics Internet Service Speedtest Results